JunYaoChan/MnA-Tax-Intelligence-Platform/README.md

 - `fallback`: Minimal, used when the LLM is unavailable

 The UI logs the strategy in the debug panel and appends `[Strategy: ...]` to the final message.

 ---

-## Troubleshooting

-- RPC error “column tax_documents.document_type does not exist”:

-  - The project removed the `document_type` column.
-Update the `match_documents` function to the version in this README, and ensure any old `document_type` indexes are dropped.
-  - In the backend `.env`, keep `USE_SUPABASE_RPC=false` until you update the Supabase function; the code will use a REST fallback and derive `document_type` from `metadata`.

-- Build errors with Babel unicode regex / remark-gfm / highlight.js:

-  - We removed `.babelrc` to use SWC (Next’s default), which resolves those issues.
-If you reintroduce custom Babel config, you may see unicode property errors again.

-- Port already in use (3001) when running `npm run dev`:
-  - The sample API server (node) uses 3001.
-Stop any process occupying that port or modify the scripts if you don’t need the sample API server.

----